asva16/Satellite-based-Poverty-Estimation/README.md

 The result of RF-L1L2 predictions was terrible.
 The predictions didn't even show a straight line and seemed to create two clusters.

 ## What to pay attention to
-I forgot to set a seed before training the image classification. tf.random.set_seed() can be used to set seed for reproducibility and put before Sequential().
+We forgot to set a seed before training the image classification. tf.random.set_seed() can be used to set seed for reproducibility and put before Sequential().
 We will update this later.